What are Taxable and Non-Taxable Income in Singapore?

 Other Types of Gains

-Besides the income sources we just mentioned, your business in Singapore also need to report other gains that count as income.
+Besides the income sources we just mentioned, your business in Singapore also need to report other gains that count as income for the Year of Assessment (YA).
 This includes money made from foreign exchange transactions and from selling assets like plant and equipment.
-Any other income that doesn't fit neatly into a category but still counts as taxable income needs to be reported too.
+Any other income that doesn’t fit neatly into a category but still counts as taxable income needs to be reported too.

 To lower your tax liabilities, your business in Singapore is eligible for various deductions such as tax reliefs, capital allowances, and business expenses.
 These deductions help businesses offset your taxable income by reducing the amount of income subject to taxation.